 Pros of Userbrain compared to UserZoom

 Userbrain offers a similar feature set to UserZoom user test software.
-You’ve got:
+However, there are some benefits including:

 - No long-term contracts and monthly paying available– There is a custom pay-as-you-go option that allows you to pay only when you have something to test, monthly subscriptions can be canceled at any time.